What is the award all about?

-The Duke of Edinburgh's Award offers an individual challenge to young people between the ages of 14 and 25.
+The Duke of Edinburgh’s Award offers an individual challenge to young people between the ages of 14 and 25.
 It consists of a balanced, non-competitive programme of voluntary activities, which encourages personal discovery and growth, self-reliance, perseverance, responsibility to themselves and service to the community.
-In order to gain an award a pupil must show improvement through persistence and achievement.
+In order to gain an award a student must show improvement through persistence and achievement.

 Universities and future employers are often keen to interview candidates who have gained Duke of Edinburgh’s Awards, because they know that such involvement means a young person is proactive and may have developed a whole host of skills.

 What is meant by Bronze, Silver and Gold awards?

 There are three levels of award: Bronze, Silver and Gold.
 Each level is rewarded with a certificate and badge.
 Anyone completing the Gold level is invited to St James’s Palace in London to receive their certificate and to meet the Duke of Edinburgh himself.

 Bronze award is available from the start: the F Block (Year 9) can complete their skill and physical recreation, then complete their volunteering and expedition in the E Block (Year 10).
 The Silver award is available to those who have completed their Bronze award and to new entrants.
 The Gold award can be started as soon as a student reaches their 16th birthday, whether or not they have completed any awards previously.